Sausage Lentil Soup

 You might ask yourself why we are adding vinegar to this recipe.
 There’s actually a good reason.
 Lentils can be challenging to digest.

-However, using fermented acids like those found in vinegar helps digest the legumes more easily.
-It also helps to absorb the protein.
-Because as I mentioned earlier, lentils are a protein powerhouse.
+However, using fermented acids like those found in vinegar helps digest the legumes more easily and absorb the protein.
+As I mentioned earlier, lentils are a protein powerhouse.

 SUGAR – Balances the vinegar.
 I recommend increasing the sugar 1 tablespoon at a time until you reach the perfect sweet-and-sour combination that works best for your taste buds.